 The targeted customers for energy commodity marketing products will initially be large industrial customers (greater than 250,000 therms of natural gas usage annually or BTU equivalent in electricity consumption), large and medium sized commercial customers (greater than 50,000 therms of natural gas usage annually or a BTU equivalent in electricity consumption), including schools, hospitals, colleges, federal or state facilities, national chain accounts and municipalities and residential and small commercial customers.
-The targeted customers, the business-to-business marketplace (including large industrial and commercial customers, commercial buildings, hospitals, hotels, retail chain stores, restaurants chains and grocery store chains), the wholesale marketplace (including municipal utilities, local distribution companies and electric co-ops), and federal and state government facilities, colleges, universities and schools.
+The targeted customers for energy management products and services will be residential consumers, the business-to-business marketplace (including large industrial and commercial customers, commercial buildings, hospitals, hotels, retail chain stores, restaurants chains and grocery store chains), the wholesale marketplace (including municipal utilities, local distribution companies and electric co-ops), and federal and state government facilities, colleges, universities and schools.